jaantollander/masters-thesis/content/40_results.md

 ![
 Total rates of `open` and `close` operations from compute nodes to each MDT.
-We can see that the open rate is quite steady, close has large drop around 12.00.
+We can see that the open rate is quite consistent, close has large drop around 12.00.
 Large changes in rates are usually caused when single job performing heavy I/O stops.
 We can also see that the rate of close is greater than the rate of open.
 It is not possible to perform more close and open operations, because we always need to open a file before we can close it.